steve904/doc-and-blog/content/blog/shish-kabob.md

 ![](/images/evan-wise-D99y38Na5Xo-unsplash.jpg)

 Time for some good ole' shish kabob.
 This afternoon I will strike up the grill, grab a bottle of beer and have some fun.
 But first we have to go to the store.
 Gotta make a list of the goodies that we will need.

 *   Steak
+*   Chicken
+*   Peppers (Green & Red)
+*   Squash
+*   Zucchini
+*   Pineapple
+*   Mushrooms
-*   *   Pineapple*   Mushrooms*   Squash*   Zuccini*   Shrimp (maybe)*   Marinade
+*   Marinade